emefff/Filling-Simulation-of-Real-Cast-Parts-in-OpenFOAM/README.md

 Due to all these reasons, it was a goal of mine for years to use an FOSS CFD-package for filling simulations.
 Little did I know of the problems I would encounter.
 Today, I think, with the right solver and hardware it's possible to do 90% of what the commercial packages regarding filling (I am still not talking about solidification, I will elaborate later why I don't think it is important to have it in simulation for die-casting and Thixomolding.
 But it is for any kind of large sand-casting and the like).

 So below I will present findings and results of using a customized solver in OpenFOAM on two filling simulations for Thixomolding (a dummy part and a real part, that might still be in production) and a large sand-casting of a 7 ton submarine propeller.
-These castings happen on totally different time scales, the THX-castings are 10ms and ~20ms fill time, respectively, and the sand-casting takes about 80s.
+These castings take place on totally different time scales, the THX-castings are 10ms and ~20ms fill time, respectively, and the sand-casting takes about 80s.
 This has direct consequences to the simulation itself, as we will see later, it is not only the time stepping that is affected.
+For a more realistic casting simulation, it is essential to apply codedFixedValue boundary conditions and also codedFunction in the controlDict.

 The customized solver used here has the following features: